nanoutils/nanoutils/docs/docs/methods.md

 ## `intersperse`

-Returns an `array` whose elements are joined with a specified separator
+Returns `array` whose elements are joined with a specified separator

 ```js
 import { intersperse } from 'nanoutils'